hank317/hank317/README.md

 ## ✨ Newbie NLP ✨
 :dart: We focuses on developing low-threshold and quickly usable NLP tools or projects, requiring no AI knowledge.
-We look forward to your star and download.
+:open_hands: We look forward to your star and download.
 At the same time, we also welcome cooperation and exchanges.

 <!--
 **hank317/hank317** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.